xuankimtran/docs-1/pages/katalon-studio/docs/introduction-to-desired-capabilities.md

 ## Override desired capabilities at runtime

-If you want to override desired capabilities of a browser before it's started, refer to the sample code below.
+If you want to override desired capabilities of a browser before it is started, refer to the sample code below.

 ```groovy
 import com.kms.katalon.core.configuration.RunConfiguration